Public health students Elly Riser and Madeline Frost.

 The Northwest Public Health Training Center (NWPHTC) funds student projects that consider urgent health concerns.
-Madeline Frost and Elly Riser, funding recipients during the 2015–16 school year, helped public health leaders in Mason County, Washington address the rise in opioid-related deaths in their area.
-Learn about their project and how to apply for funding during the 2016–17 school year.
+Madeline Frost and Elly Riser, funding recipients during the 2015–16 school year, helped leaders in Mason County, Washington, address opioid-related deaths.

 Mason County, Washington, sits nestled near the bottom of Puget Sound in the southeast corner of the state’s Olympic Peninsula.
 Often considered a prime destination for shell fishing and slow-paced water sports, it’s increasingly known for something more urgent—the rise in drug-related deaths.
 During 2011–2013, Mason County had the second largest increase in opioid-related deaths among counties in Washington State.